denoland/vscode_deno/README.md

   _boolean, default `false`_
 - `deno.enablePaths`: - Controls if the Deno Language Server is enabled for only specific paths of the workspace folder.
 Defaults to an empty list.
+- `deno.cache`: - Deno caches dependency TypeScript files when it builds or runs an application.
+Sometimes that doesn't happen and the user must use `--reload` to force a reload of a cached files.

 ## Contribute